pitschr/knx-core/README.md

 Given command ``on off on off`` would perform the lamp to switch ``on``, ``off``, ``on`` and then ``off`` with a delay of 2 seconds between each command.

-## Sending a READ frame to your KNX Net/IP router
+## Send a READ frame to your KNX Net/IP router

 **Class:** ``li.pitschmann.knx.main.KnxMainRead``